© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval ringwork in Middle Wood is a scheduled monument protected by Historic England under reference 1014381.
 View the official record →

-Medieval ringwork in Middle Wood is a fortified enclosure of medieval date located in Sussex, England.
+Medieval ringwork in Middle Wood is a defensive earthwork of twelfth-century date located in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014381.

 Medieval ringwork in Middle Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014381.